ethereum/consensus-specs/specs/networking/p2p-interface.md

 )
 ```

-*Note that the String type is encoded as UTF-8 bytes when SSZ-encoded.*
+*Note that the String type is encoded as UTF-8 bytes without NULL terminator when SSZ-encoded.*

 A response therefore has the form:
 ```